mnikoli/GARLIC/README.md

 ##Examples

-Here are some examples how GARLIC can be used:
+Here are some examples on how GARLIC can be used:

+######Retrieve all diseases/traits associated with TBX5 locus (extended 1kb in both directions)
-python garlic.py generateRegionSNPOverlaps chr12 114790735 114849728	#TBX5 example
+python garlic.py generateRegionSNPOverlaps chr12 114790735 114849728

+######Retrieve SNPs associated with the Congenital Heart Malformation using DHS regulatory map from fetal heart.
-python garlic.py generateMapSNPOverlaps -m 30 -d 336 or ./garlic.py generateMapSNPOverlaps -i /path_to_GARLIC_folder/DHS_maps/Fetal_Heart_input.csv -d 336. 		#Congenital Heart Malformation example
+python garlic.py generateMapSNPOverlaps -m 30 -d 336
+python garlic.py generateMapSNPOverlaps -i /path_to_GARLIC_folder/DHS_maps/Fetal_Heart_input.csv -d 336.

+######Test the effect of paired cell types/tissues on Type 1 diabetes autoantibodies
-python garlic.py analyseCombinations -d 747 				#Type 1 diabetes autoantibodies example python garlic.py testCellTypes 641 					# Cell type relevance for disease Atrial fibrilation
+python garlic.py analyseCombinations -d 747

+######Identify etiologically relevant cell types/tissues for a disease Atrial fibrilation
+python garlic.py testCellTypes 641